ubisoft/mobydq/README.md

 # Requirements
 ## ODBC Drivers
 This framework has been developed on **Linux Ubuntu**, it opens ODBC connections to query data on the different databases on which you want to perform data quality checks.
-It requires to install [UnixODBC](http://www.unixodbc.org/) on your machine:
+It requires to install [UnixODBC](http://www.unixodbc.org/), open a terminal window and execute the following command:

 `$ apt-get install unixodbc-dev`

 Note that for each type of database engine you wish to connect, it requires to install the corresponding ODBC drivers on your machine.

 ## Python
 This framework has been developed with **Python 3.5** and is powered by the following third party packages.
-To install dependencies, open a terminal window, change directory to the framework folder and execute the following command:
+To install them, open a terminal window, change directory to the framework folder and execute the following command:

 `$ pip3 install -r requirements.txt`